‘Bachelor In Paradise’ Season 4 Spoilers: ‘More Than Enough’ Will Be Aired Leading Up To Shutdown

-Hype surrounding Bachelor in Paradise Season 4 will hit fever pitch by the time it airs with fans curious to know how the show will handle the controversy surrounding Corinne Olympios and DeMario Jackson.
+Hype surrounding Bachelor in Paradise Season 4 will hit fever pitch by the time it airs, with fans curious to know how the show will handle the controversy surrounding Corinne Olympios and DeMario Jackson.
 What’ll be shown to viewers and how in-depth will it be?
 Given the nature of what happened, it’d be impossible to broadcast the overtly sexual content.

-Bachelor host, Chris Harrison, spoke with Entertainment Weekly about how the franchise is going to handle the controversy when the show starts.
+Bachelor host Chris Harrison spoke with Entertainment Weekly about how the franchise is going to handle the controversy when the show starts.

 Allegations of misconduct were made after an incident between Corinne and DeMario occurred in Mexico shortly after filming began.
 There were reports that Corinne was too intoxicated to consent to having sex after she and DeMario had allegedly been getting frisky with one another in a hot tub.
 Several versions of the Bachelor in Paradise scandal came out as an investigation into the allegations launched.
 After two weeks of tense drama and uncertainty of what the negative headlines meant for the show’s future, it was revealed that no evidence of misconduct occurred and contestants were flown back to Mexico to resume filming of Season 4.